AshwAthi8/Python/Basics_of_python.md

 >>> 3|2
 3
 ```
-Each bit is taken taken and OR opeartion is performed.
+Each bit is taken and OR opeartion is performed.
 so the result we get is 0b11, which is 3.

 ![home](OR.png)